sigmawq/reco_test/readme.md

 1. Have go compiler installed on the target system
 2. cd to source directory
 3. ```go build .```
+4. Make sure you have prepared a correct **config.txt** before running the target executable
 4. Run the target executable

 ## Config docs